bueller2298/daggerheart-srd/Session Notes/Session 1.md

 The figure watches you carefully as you speak, puffing on his pipe.

 "A man who fights for nothing will eventually be consumed by nothing," he says quietly.
 "I've been around long enough to know the look of a man who is running from something.
 Perhaps you don't even know what it is.
-PMy sources tell me of a wound you can't heal.
-They tell me of a family you lost and a life you had to leave behind.
-I'm not offering you coin, for I know you will eventually be sick of it.
+But a man on the run, is j I'm not offering you coin, for I know you will eventually be sick of it.
 I'm offering you a chance to be part of something more.
 A chance to be a hero when no one else is looking."

 He hands you a scroll, its paper heavy and its words already written.
 "I need you to find some people for me.
 They have been selected for a reason, but they have no reason to trust you.
 You must convince them to come with you.
 If you succeed, you will have a part in a story greater than anything you could ever imagine.
 A story that could save both lands."
 He looks at you, his gaze piercing.
 "I am placing my faith in you.
 Will you place yours in me?"